Samuel Fraunces: 20th Century

 In August, 1916, syndicated newspaper columnist Frederic J. Haskin presented the Phoebe Fraunces legend as fact in The Washington Evening Star, one of the national capital's major newspapers.
 Sociologist W.E.B.
 Du Bois—co-founder of the NAACP and founding editor of its monthly magazine—reprinted much of Haskin's article in the December, 1916 issue of The Crisis, under the headline "COLORED".
-Du Bois also may have written the article's introduction and the comments interspersed between its quoted sections (underlined below):
+Du Bois may have written the article's introduction and added the comments interspersed between its quoted sections (added comments underlined below):

 It is always comparatively easy to deny the accomplishments of colored folk by the simple expedient of forgetting that those who have done anything were colored.
 Who has not heard of Fraunces Tavern down at the Battery in New York?
 Frederick [sic] J. Haskin, writing in the Washington, D. C. Evening Star says:

 “George Washington and nearly all of his officers came here when he bade them his famous farewell, while at the time that 'Black Sam' Fraunces dispensed good dinners here nearly every one of any consequence in New York came to dine.”

 Black Sam Fraunces, mind you, although the “black” is usually omitted.

 “The place got its name and its real start in life in 1757 when it was purchased by a thrifty West Indian Negro, Samuel Fraunces, who was commonly known as 'Black Sam' and who seems to have been a cook and caterer of talent if not genius.
 A consideration of the story of Fraunces Tavern shows that the place of cooks in history has been overlooked and underestimated.
 It is they who bring great men together and cause great events to be planned and set on foot.
 Thus the Sons of Liberty and their vigilance committee got together at Black Sam’s and planned to throw England’s tea overboard before they would pay a tax on it; and here met the famous committee in correspondence, of which we never heard before, but which, according to the History Club, which quotes Woodrow Wilson, was the real beginning and origin of the Continental Congress and so the seed from which our great and glorious republic sprang.”

 There is romance that goes with the place, too:

 “But it appears that plots against liberty as well as for it were fomented at Black Sam’s.
 For in 1776 there were men in England who saw that the great personality of Washington was one of the greatest dangers to England’s hold upon the colonies, and these men were not above removing the danger as best they could.